wujialu/HiCLR/README.md

 Unzip the checkpoint.zip and put it in the `HiCLR/checkpoint` directory.

+You can use the `data/random_10000.csv` as the demo data to run our code.

 ## **Pre-train HiCLR**

 You can directly use the pre-trained model we provided in the checkpoint folder for downstream applications.